 4. Use digital marketing

-Digital marketing for cleaning business, with its ability to geo-target ads to specific customer profiles in exact regions can be an excellent tool for your business.
-As such, you may want to consider paid posts through services such as Facebook Ads, Yelp, or Google AdWords.
+Digital marketing for cleaning businesses, with its ability to direct ads to a target audience in exact regions, can be an excellent tool for your business.
+You may want to consider paid posts through services such as Facebook Ads, Yelp, or Google AdWords.

 5. Set yourself apart from the competition

-Whichever strategies you use for how to market your cleaning business, you should always be emphasizing what are called your unique selling points (USPs).
-These are the type of things that set you apart from your competition.
+Whichever strategies you use to market your cleaning business, you should always emphasize what are called your unique selling points (USPs).
+These are the types of qualities that set you apart from your competition.

-For example, if you focus on eco-friendly cleaning with all natural products, that’s a great differentiator.
+For example, if you focus on eco-friendly cleaning with all-natural cleaning products, that’s a great differentiator.
 If you’ve positioned yourself as low-cost or a premium service, make sure to let people know.
 Similarly, you want to promote all your inherent advantages.

 So if you have some form of general liability insurance or, even better, insurance for cleaners covering your business, make sure that’s clearly stated on your website.
 Clients will be glad to know that if the unexpected does happen, you’re insured.
-Jobber, a service management company, highlighted the fact that insurance helps to build trust and put people at ease in our recent featured article on their site.
+Jobber, a service management company, highlighted the fact that insurance helps to build trust and put people at ease.

-At the end of the day, how to promote your cleaning business is a combination of what is most convenient for you, what feels comfortable to you, and what strategy proves most effective in attracting customers.
+At the end of the day, how to market your cleaning business is a combination of what is most convenient for you, what feels comfortable to you and what strategy proves most effective in attracting customers.